jht0664/convolution_density_profile/README.md

 ## Citation
 Please cite the following article for convolution method:
-> A simulation method for the phase diagram of complex fluid mixtures
+> A simulation method for the phase diagram of complex fluid mixtures,
-> Hyuntae Jung and   Arun Yethiraja)
+> Hyuntae Jung and Arun Yethiraja,
-> The Journal of Chemical Physics 2018 148:24
+> The Journal of Chemical Physics 2018, 148:24
 > https://aip.scitation.org/doi/abs/10.1063/1.5033958